 Harrisonburg & Rockingham County Median List Price to Sales Price Ratio to 96%, where it stayed for three years.
 Sellers started selling for slightly more in 2013-2015 when they could obtain 97% of their list price.
-This increased to 98% in 2016 (remained there in 2017), and has been holding at 99% since 2018.
-So long as we continue to see low inventory levels, this will likely stay at or around 99%.
+This increased to 98% in 2016 (remained there in 2017), and has been holding at 99% since 2018, but has now popped up to a median of 100% in 2020 as of the end of June.

 This graph shows the average list price to sales price ratio (red line) over the past 15 years as compared to the overall pace of home sales.
 At the peak of the housing boom (2004-2006) sellers were able to obtain a median of 99% of their asking price.
-Then, when the pace of home sales slowed (through 2010) this metric dropped

-Number of Sales, Median Price Per Square Foot \$165 \$158 \$151 \$149 \$141 \$140 \$136 \$130 \$129 \$128 \$129 will live in the home - and thus they do not show up in the new home sales metrics above.
+Then, when the pace of home sales slowed (through 2010) this metric dropped will live in the home - and thus they do not show up in the new home sales metrics above.
 When looking just at these new home sales, we see a steady increase in the price per square foot of homes being built and sold over the past ten years.